 Because we absorb whatever we place on our skin, the Ayurvedic tradition places as great an importance on the oils themselves as on the act of giving or receiving a massage.
 Since oil not only evokes love but also nurtures the skin and deeper tissues, carefully choosing a therapeutic oil or blend is a vital component of the art of abhyanga.

-While simple vegetable oils can be used to great effect, blends of oils with Ayurvedic herbs have additional healing properties that can supercharge your self-massage session.
-In the practice of Ayurveda, synergistic combinations of herbs are combined with oils in traditional recipes.
+Simple vegetable oils can be used to great effect.
+Yet blends of oils with Ayurvedic herbs have additional healing properties that can supercharge your self-massage session.
+In Ayurveda, synergistic combinations of herbs are combined with oils in traditional recipes.
 These blends are beloved for their nourishing properties.

 Yogi Bath and Beauty